-- 2. Non-revocable trusts.
-If no family member has access to either the principal or income of the trust at the current time, the trust is not included in the calculation of income from assets or in annual income.
-If only the income (and none of the principal) from the trust is currently available to a family member, the income is counted in annual income, but the trust is not included in the calculation of income from assets. - 3.
-Non-revocable trust as an asset disposed of for less than fair market value.
+- B. Non-revocable trusts.
+If no family member has access to either the principal or income of the trust at the current time, the trust is not included in the calculation of income from assets or in annual income. - C. Non-revocable trust as an asset disposed of for less than fair market value.
 If a tenant sets up a non-revocable trust for the benefit of another person while residing in HTC housing, the trust is considered an asset disposed of for less than fair market value.
 If the trust has been set up so income from the trust is regularly reinvested in the trust and is not paid back to the creator, the trust is calculated as any other asset disposed of for less than fair market value for two years and not taken into consideration thereafter.

-Example: Non-revocable Trust as an Asset Disposed of for Less than Fair Market Value

-Sarah Gordy placed \$100,000 in a non-revocable trust for her grandson.
+Example: Non-revocable Trust as an Asset Disposed of for Less than Fair Market Value Sarah Gordy placed \$100,000 in a non-revocable trust for her grandson.
 Last year, the trust produced \$8,000 which was reinvested into the trust.